worldmaking/digm5010/index.md

 - Take notes as you go.
 At any time you might have an idea of a different direction to explore -- you can only do one at once, so write them down!
 Even if they are just comments in the code.

-- Make many copies, saving a version for each minor milestone.
+- Make many copies, saving a version (in Codepen you can do this via a Fork) for each minor milestone.
 If it goes wrong but in an interesting way (a happy accident), save a version of that too.

 # Week 3